Pavement Recycling: Segments II & III

 Cold Central Plant Recycling (CCPR) is being used as part of pavement construction for the new lanes being added to I-64, as well as on the existing lanes that are being reconstructed.
 CCPR uses reclaimed asphalt pavement (RAP) created from the road millings of construction projects around the region.

-To make the CCPR material, RAP and fine stone aggregate are fed into a mobile mixing plant, where the materials are bound together using foamed asphalt and cement, producing up to 180 tons of product per hour.
-This CCPR mixture is dispensed into dump trucks and hauled to the project site, where crews pave the CCPR on top of a drainage layer and a subbase layer of FDR material and recycled crushed concrete.
+To make the CCPR material, RAP and fine stone aggregate are fed into a mobile mixing plant, where the materials are bound together using foamed asphalt and cement, producing up to 220 tons of product per hour.
+This CCPR mixture is dispensed into dump trucks and hauled to the project site, where crews pave the CCPR on top of an open-graded drainage layer and a subbase layer of FDR material or recycled crushed concrete.
 In total, these first layers of the pavement structure have a total thickness of nearly 18 inches and are almost entirely produced from recycled materials.

 Millions of tons of RAP exist in stockpiles around the state.
 Not only does using CCPR on this project help reduce stockpiles of existing RAP materials, it also reduces the overall cost of project materials and environmental impacts.